lv88h/MULTIPLAYER_ENABLE3D_2/README.md

 Add a players object to store other connected players:

-javascriptCopyclass MainScene extends Scene3D {
+class MainScene extends Scene3D {
   constructor() {
     super('MainScene')
     this.players = {}